bitloops/bitloops-language/documentation/docs/introduction/welcome.md

 Nothing can substitute experience, however, it's the quality of the experience (practice) that ultimately determines the success.
 They say practice makes perfect, but that’s only if you practise correctly!

-Bitloops has been built taking into consideration industry best practices for software design and development such as domain-driven design, behaviour driven development, test-driven development, hexagonal / layered architecture and many well-known methodologies such as event-storming, Command Query Responsibility Segregation (CQRS), separation of concerns and event sourcing.
+Bitloops Language has incorporated industry best practices for software design and development into the coding process.
+This includes concepts such as [domain-driven design](https://bitloops.com/docs/bitloops-language/learning/domain-driven-design), [behaviour-driven development](https://bitloops.com/docs/bitloops-language/learning/behavior-driven-development), [test-driven development](https://bitloops.com/docs/bitloops-language/learning/test-driven-development), [hexagonal architecture](https://bitloops.com/docs/bitloops-language/learning/Software%20Architecture/hexagonal-architecture) and many well-known methodologies such as event-storming, Command Query Responsibility Segregation (CQRS), separation of concerns and event sourcing.

 We have built Bitloops to empower developers to build high-quality and well designed software, in a faster and easier way.
 With Bitloops, developers not only build great applications, but they improve their knowledge and understanding of these best practices and methodologies whilst implementing them, becoming better software engineers in the process.